IyanTheekshana/User-management-system-php/README.md

 5. created function for SELECT query from DB named getUsers().
 6. added userList.php to add table for users list table.

+## 4° step:

+7. implemented filter by asc and desc of data by id, name, fiscal code, email, age